wp-plugins/wptouch/readme.txt

 == What's New ==

 = Version 1.9.3.4 =
+* Fixed issues with adsense ads
 * Fixed time since code bug on comments
 * Minor admin refinements
 * Porting CSS styles to a global sheet applicable to all our plugins
+* Push messages now come from blogname not wptouch
+* Switch link now re-directs to the page the switch request came from, not back to home
+* Fix or scenarios where someone has chosen a different uploads folder path or name

 = Version 1.9.3.3 =